CSC4500/Jared-Heeringa/README.md

 CSC4500 Database Work

-This repo will contain all homework assignments as well as any/all project updates.
+This repo will contain all homework assignments as well as any/all project updates

 # Homework Assignments